Emotional resilience sounds like a skill, something you can build and train with practice.

-1. Beating yourself up after mistakes
+1. Criticizing yourself up after mistakes

 After the fact, it’s not so hard to see that kicking yourself when you’re down is not an especially good way to get better—much less feel better.

-And yet, in the heat of the moment—immediately following a mistake—so many of us instinctively go straight to intense self-criticism:
+And yet, in the heat of the moment—immediately following a mistake—so many of us instinctively go straight to self-criticism:

 - God, why do I have to be such a screw-up all the time.